ddambreville/multi_logger/read_me.txt

 Author    : Emmanuel NALEPA
 Contact   : enalepa[at]aldebaran-robotics.com
 Copyright : Aldebaran Robotics 2014

 Requires  : - naoqi python SDK  (Available on Version Gate) for logging from ALMemory
             - PicoHRDL.dll and picolog_adc24_manager.py for logging from Picolog ADC24
+              (Available with git clone git@git.aldebaran.lan:test-nao/picolog_adc24_python_driver.git)

+Platform  : - Windows, Linux (PC or robot), OS X
+            - If use of ADC24, only Windows

+Known issues : - For ADC24, in the configuration file, you have to put
+                 channels in order (1, 2, ...., 16).
+               - You cannot choose the order of probes in the log file

-              (Available with git clone git@git.aldebaran.lan:test-nao/picolog_adc24_python_driver.git) Summmary  : This module permits log data from ALMemory and/or Picolog ADC24
+Summmary  : This module permits log data from ALMemory and/or Picolog ADC24

 **************